 Day 4Denali National Park

 A free day for independent activities.
-A hike along the many wilderness trails might be good fun.
+A hike along the many wilderness trails might be fun.
 Also take advantage of several optional outings, including a wildlife tour to seek out grizzly bears, caribou, moose, and Dall sheep; a raft trip down the Nenana River; or a helicopter ride over the park.
-Your Tour Director will have plenty of other suggestions.
+Your Tour Director will have plenty of suggestions.